 St Luke’s is a Link church which is a vital part of a chain of people all working together to see the love of Jesus transform lives and communities worldwide.
 A Link church gets involved in mission through building a relationship with a specific person in mission.
 As a Link church, we stand alongside our mission partner, providing much needed prayer, financial support and friendship.
 In return we receive letters, visits, insights about their region, prayer and support from our mission partner.

-Eric and Rhena Clouston are St Luke’s Mission Partners.
-They are located in Bangalore, India.
-Their call is to help people in Bangalore, especially through studying the Bible together, to develop in their relationship with God and in the way they serve others.
-Their role involves Eric in Bible-based teaching, mainly through The Association for Theological Education by Extension (TAFTEE).
-Rhena builds relationships, coordinates a Bible study group and is helping to organise a church plan.
-They have a son Sam, who lives in Bangalore, and a daughter Kitty, who has just completed her first year at Imperial College, London.
-Eric was in the UK in May, when he was able to come to St Luke’s and tell us about his mission in Bangalore.
+St Luke’s Mission Partners are located in India.
+Their call is to help people, especially through studying the Bible together, to develop in their relationship with God and in the way they serve others.
+Their role involves them in Bible-based teaching, mainly through The Association for Theological Education by Extension (TAFTEE).
+Also they build relationships, coordinate a Bible study group and help to organise a church plan.
+When on leave, they come to St Luke’s and tell us about their mission work.

 John Mills is St Luke’s CMS Champion.
-He receives regular letters from the Cloustons and visited them in their home during their last stay in the UK.
+He receives regular letters from CMS and visited our Partners in their home during their last stay in the UK.
 In addition, information packs are sent to St. Luke’s Church and are displayed in the Publications section at the back of the church.